super3/yacdn.org/docs/design-doc.md

 ### Underserved CDN

 Traditional CDNs have real costs to build out capacity to serve customers in a particular region.
 While a particular region might have use for CDN, a smaller market might not warrent the inital investment.
 Because YaCDN can run on any hardware at any scale, it can be deployed to underserved regions with minimal effort and cost.

+### Application/Firmware Updates

+Application or firmware updates to thousands or millions of devices.
+If the updates do not need to be pushed immediately, YaCDN can be used a low cost solution.
+If a high prority security update is needed YaCDN can distribute the update faster than any traditional CDN due to its distributed nature.